kibe-zeroone/Casa-Facil-Page/src/guidelines/Guidelines.md

 ### Variants
 * Primary Button
-  * Purpose : Used for the main action in a section or pag
+  * Purpose : Used for the main action in a section or page
   * Visual Style : Bold, filled with the primary brand color
   * Usage : One primary button per section to guide users toward the most important action
 * Secondary Button